 At Palantir Technologies, Ari has split his time between working as a design prototyper for the user interface team, a backend engineer on Palantir’s analysis platform, thinking and writing about Palantir’s vision for human-driven information data systems, and moonlighting on both Palantir’s Privacy and Civil Liberties team and Philanthropic engineering team.
 His current role involves understanding and discussing Palantir’s role in the world of analytics, big data, the future of technology, and...
 Read More.

 Rayid Ghani is a Research Director and Senior Fellow at the Computation Institute and the Harris School of Public Policy at the University of Chicago.
 He is also the co-founder of Edgeflip, an analytics and social media startup that is focused on helping non-profits, advocacy groups, and charities do better fundraising, volunteer recruiting, outreach and advocacy.
 Previously, Rayid was the Chief Scientist for the Obama 2012 Election Campaign focusing on analytics, data, and technology.

 Rayid is currently focused on using data, analytics (and other related buzzwords ) for social causes, both with Edgeflip and the University of Chicago.
 Rayid created and runs the Eric & Wendy Schmidt “Data Science for Social Good” Summer Fellowship which brings together aspiring data scientists to work on data science...
 Read More.

 Brian Granger is an Assistant Professor of Physics at Cal Poly State

-University in San Luis Obispo, CA. He has a background in theoretical
+University in San Luis Obispo, CA and co-founder of Chronicle Labs.
+He has a background in theoretical

 atomic, molecular and optical physics, with a Ph.D from the University of Colorado.
 His current research interests